marcocondrache/bd-project/docs/functional_analysis.md

 Technical id: product id

 The product has a category subset.
-- Implicitly, the sellers create the categories i.e.
-  The category is a subset of the users.
+- Implicitly, the sellers create the categories i.e., the category is a subset of the users.
   So we don't want a series of equivalent categories.
 One product can belong to one or more categories.